Policies

 What we expect from you.
 This website is the primary source of information about the course, and we expect you to keep yourself up-to-date with what we publish here.
 We also send out information via the University’s email list for the course, and we expect you to read your email regularly while the course is ongoing.

 What you can expect from us.
-You can contact us in person, via email, or via chat in Teams.
-When you contact us via email or chat, you can expect an answer within 24 hours.
-We respond during standard working hours (8–17); we do not respond in the evening or on the weekend.
+You can contact us in person or via email.
+When you contact us via email, you can expect an answer within one working day.
+We do not respond outside of standard working hours (8–17) or on the weekend.
 If you want to talk to the examiner, you can catch him in class or book an appointment.

 Feedback policy